Coral Gables Farmers' Market

 • Coconut Grove

 Outdoor markets are aplenty but none take place on the grounds of Miami’s most prestigious mansion.
-On Sundays, the Village at Vizcaya (the quaint complex across the street from the main house) invites folks to shop for gourmet eats, handcrafted goods and fruits and vegetables from local vendors.
-While a visit to the museum is not included, guests of the market have access to explore the village all afternoon long and to join the free yoga class that takes place on Sundays from 10am to 11am.
-Sun 9am–2pm; 3250 S Miami Ave
+On Sundays, the Village at Vizcaya (a quaint complex across the street from the main house) invites folks to shop for gourmet eats, handcrafted goods and fruits and vegetables from local vendors.
+While a visit to the museum is not included, guests of the market have access to explore the village all afternoon long.
+For $5, you can join the free yoga class that takes place on the first three Sundays of the month at 10am or take a guided 30-minute historical tour of the village at 11am.
+3250 S Miami Ave

 • Shopping